Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability: Related Work

-While relatively less work has been done on video memorability, there are several models that can predict video memorability well.
-Experiments in video memorability are typically performed on \emph{VideoMem}~\cite{Cohendet2018} and \emph{Memento10k}~\cite{Newman2020}.
-For example, the semantic embeddings model of \emph{VideoMem}~\cite{Cohendet2018} uses an image-captioning pipeline in conjunction with a 2-layered MLP for memorability prediction. \emph{SemanticMemNet}~\cite{Newman2020} integrates visual cues with semantic information and decay patterns to predict memorability.
+Video memorability has fewer works, typically evaluated on \emph{VideoMem}~\cite{Cohendet2018} and \emph{Memento10k}~\cite{Newman2020}.
+The semantic embeddings model of \emph{VideoMem}~\cite{Cohendet2018} uses an image-captioning pipeline in conjunction with a 2-layer MLP for memorability prediction. \emph{SemanticMemNet}~\cite{Newman2020} integrates visual cues with semantic information and decay patterns to predict memorability.
 Recent approaches involve multiple tiered representation structures, \emph{M3S}~\cite{Dumont2023}, or use Large Language Models (LLMs) to generate textual descriptions that are then used to predict memorability scores~\cite{Harini2023}.
-Differing from these, we aim to compare the mechanisms underlying model and human performance in video memorability.
+In contrast, we adopt a simple CNN+Transformer attention-based model that matches SoTA, but also facilitates comparison between model attention and human gaze on semantic and temporal aspects of video memorability.